West Coast (album)

 West Coast is the debut studio album by Swedish band Studio.
-It was released in November 2006 by the record label Information.
-An expanded version of the album was released in 2007 as Yearbook 1.
+It was self-released in November 2006 on their own record label Information (INF002).
+An expanded version of the album (a compilation of INF001 "No Comply" [single] and INF002 West Coast [LP]) was released on CD in 2007 as Yearbook 1.

 Critical reception

 Yearbook 1 was listed at 23 in Pitchfork's Top Albums of 2007 list.
 West Coast was listed at number 57 on Fact's Best Albums of the Decade list.